douglascraigschmidt/ModernJava/CS/README.md

   to search the complete works of Shakespeare for given words and phrases.

 . **ThreadJoinTest** -- This case study uses modern Java features (such as lambdas and method references) and very modern Java features (such as virtual threads) to search for famous phrases in the complete works of William Shakespeare.

+. **BardStreamTest -- This case study demonstrates the use of modern Java function programming features (such as lambda expressions, method references, and functional interfaces) in conjunction with the Java streams framework to searches for phrases in the complete works of William Shakespeare.

 . **ImageStreamGang** -- This case study provides a program that